DNS Hardening on Manjaro: Ignore DHCP

 conclusion: they can’t be born with them2 since an address must always

-point to you, no matter where you are (which network you are connected to).
+be able to reach you, no matter where you are (which network you are connected to).
 And

 that is right!
 I’ll keep simplifying, but you can think of your